liamhays/rk3566-mcu/rk3566_mcu_notes.md

 `PMU_WAKEUP_INT_CON` (see below), then you have to enable bit 15 in this register.
 Together, both bits enable the MCU as a wakeup source.

 **TODO: test this.
-I don't know what the status of Linux sleep is.**
+Suspend works on the Quartz64 with the power button as wakeup.**

 ## `PMU_WAKEUP_INT_CON`
 | Bit   | Attr | Reset value | Description                                                  |